Email: Chapter 11A, Article 2

 Any person whose taxes were delinquent on May first may have his name removed from the delinquent lists prior to the time the same is delivered to the newspapers for publication by paying to the sheriff the full amount of the taxes and costs owed by such person at the date of such redemption.
 The sheriff shall collect a charge of only $3 if redemption is made before the list is delivered for publication.
 Costs collected by the sheriff hereunder which are not expended for publication shall be paid into the general county fund.

 §11A-2-14.
-Correction of delinquent lists by county court; certification to Auditor; recordation.
+Correction of delinquent lists by county commission; certification to Auditor; recordation.

-The sheriff shall on or before June fifteenth present the delinquent lists to the county court for examination.
-The court having become satisfied that the lists are correct, or having corrected them if erroneous, shall direct the clerk of the court to certify a copy of each list, pertaining to real property, to the Auditor not later than July first.
-The original lists shall be preserved by the clerk in his office, and the list of delinquent real estate shall be recorded in a permanent book to be kept by him for that purpose.
+The sheriff shall on or before May 15 of each year present the delinquent lists to the county commission for examination.
+The county commission having become satisfied that the lists are correct, or having corrected them if erroneous, shall direct the clerk of the county commission to certify a copy of each list, pertaining to real property, to the Auditor not later than June 1 of each year.
+The original lists shall be preserved by the clerk in his or her office, and the list of delinquent real estate shall be recorded in a permanent book to be kept by him or her for that purpose.

 §11A-2-15.
 Examination of lists by Auditor; credit to sheriff.